-DAI.bibliography contains monographs, essays from congresses, compilations and journals, reviews, journal titles, map and archive materials as well as e-resources from the entire subject canon.
+DAI.bibliography contains monographs, essays from congresses, compilations and journals, reviews, journal titles, map and archive materials as well as e-resources from the bibliographic records of antiquarian literature.

 "The texts we make available on this site are practically all used by permission from the Perseus Project at Tufts University, the foremost Digital Library for the classical world, if not for the Humanities in general.
 You will here find just about the same texts as at the Tufts site, but the mechanism for browsing and searching them is a different one.
 It is PhiloLogic, a system that was especially developed for large textual databases by the ARTFL project at the University of Chicago.
 While the original Perseus site is an excellent tool for linear reading, by putting all kinds of resources on the same page while a user reads a passage, we were interested in leveraging the rich encoding for searching the texts, and for other tasks that are less about reading and more about research: corpus linguistics, above all."